yunsuxiaozi/Yunbase/README.md

 - word2vec_models:<b>list</b>.Use models such as tfidf to extract features of string columns.For example:word2vec_models=[(TfidfVectorizer(),col,model_name)].

+- use_svd:<b>bool</b>.use truncated  singular value decomposition to word2vec features.

 - text_cols:<b>list</b>.extract features of words, sentences, and paragraphs from text here.

 - print_feature_importance:<b>bool</b>.after model training,whether print feature importance or not.